Yakubu-Moshood/top_Nigeria_YouTubers_2024/README.md

 ## Data Exploration

-This is the stage where I checked my data  for any errors, inconsistencies, bugs, weird and corrupted characters, etc.
+This is the stage where I check my data for errors, inconsistencies, bugs, weird and corrupted characters, etc.
 At least four columns contain the data we need for this analysis, which indicates that everything needed for this analysis was in the dataset; hence, the data from the source is sufficient for this analysis.
 I also noticed some additional columns which are not needed for the project, hence the need for them to be removed.
 Some column names also had to be changed